keboola/connection-docs/components/index.md

 **Important**: Component configurations do not count towards your project quota.

 The version list is unlimited.
 Configuration versions are also created when the configurations are manipulated programmatically using [the API](https://developers.keboola.com/overview/api/).
-In other words, there is no way to modify a configuration without the changes being recorded.
+In other words, all configuration modifications are recorded.

 ### Compare Versions
 You can compare adjacent versions by clicking the *compare* icon: